bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-DE-Analysis.md

         -   [3.2.5 Plot counts](#325-plot-counts)
         -   [3.2.6 DESeq with design formula for color](#326-deseq-with-design-formula-for-color)
+        -   [3.2.7 DESeq with design formula of interactions between color and texture](#327-deseq-with-design-formula-of-interactions-between-color-and-texture)
     -   [3.3 Data quality assessment by clustering and visualization](#33-data-quality-assessment-by-clustering-and-visualization)
 -   [Session information](#session-information)